carrholt/lsst-active-objects-tests/README.md

 # rubin-active-object-tests

-Tests and exploratory scripts related to LSST/Rubin alerts and active small bodies (comets, active asteroids), including long-period comets.
+Tests and exploratory scripts related to LSST/Rubin alerts and active small bodies.

 ## Setup